-Once your license has been accepted, Tower briefly displays the license screen and navigates you to the Dashboard of the Ansible Tower interface (which you can access by clicking on the Ansible Tower logo at the top left of the screen as well).
+Once your subscription has been accepted, Tower briefly displays the license screen and navigates you to the Dashboard of the Ansible Tower interface.
+For later reference, you can return to the license screen by clicking the Settings

-For later reference, you can return to the license screen by clicking the Settings ( ) icon from the left navigation bar and select the License tab from the Settings screen.
+(icon from the left navigation bar and select the License tab from the Settings screen.